-The Dix River below the Harrington Lake Dam potentially offers year around trout fishing in a visually scenic location.
+The Dix River below the Herrington Lake Dam potentially offers year around trout fishing in a visually scenic location.
 The Dam is owned and operated by LG&E/KU to generate electricity; it is in the audio shadow of the Brown Generating Station.
 Getting to the tailwater is somewhat of a challenge unless you know someone who can gain access through the LG&E/KU private property that envelopes the tailwater.
 Access for the general public starts at the Voluntary Public Access (VPA) launch site just upstream of the Kentucky River Dam #7, West of Wilmore Kentucky at High Bridge.
 Once you get to High Bridge drive to the right down the hill.
 Stay straight and pass through the pillars doing downhill toward Kentucky River Dam #7 – the VPA site with parking is on the left.

 After launching your small watercraft, you navigate upstream on the Kentucky River (left if you are facing the river) under the High Bridge.
 The Dix River enters the Kentucky on the right bank, just upstream of the High Bridge.
 Navigate up the Dix with caution due to underwater logs, stumps, rocks, and shoals upstream to the rapids.
-At the rapids, you can pull your small watercraft through to gain access to the tailwater below the Harrington Lake Dam.
+At the rapids, you can pull your small watercraft through to gain access to the tailwater below the Herrington Lake Dam.
 The trout water extends from the Dam to almost 1 mile below the rapids, so you can fish for trout without pulling through the rapids.
 It is about 4.5 river miles from the boat launch to the Dam.